Outlander (novel): Plot summary

 The highlanders of 1743 see Claire as a "Sassenach", or "Outlander", ignorant of Gaelic culture.
-Her medical skills eventually earn their respect; but the clan chieftain, Colum MacKenzie, suspects her of being an English spy.
+Her medical skills eventually earn their respect; but the clan chieftain, Colum MacKenzie, suspects her of being a government spy.
 Colum sends her with his brother, Dougal, to collect rents; on the way he also solicits donations for the Jacobites, overseen by Ned Gowan, a lawyer from Edinburgh who is working for the Clan.

 When chance again brings her to his attention, Captain Randall tells Dougal to bring Claire to him for questioning.
-There is suspicion that she is perhaps an English spy.
+There is suspicion that she is perhaps a spy.
 To keep Claire from Randall, Dougal has her wed Jamie, which makes her a Scottish citizen.
 Torn between her attachment to Jamie and the thought of Frank, Claire tries to return to Craigh na Dun.
 However, she is captured by Randall's men, requiring Jamie to rescue her.
 Upon returning to Castle Leoch, Claire continues acting as the official healer, and befriends Geillis Duncan, the wife of a local official, who shares a knowledge of medicine.
 Eventually Claire and Geillis are charged with witchcraft while Jamie is away, but Jamie returns in time to save Claire.
 While imprisoned with Geillis, Claire learns that Geillis is part of the plot to restore King James to the Scottish throne along with Dougal and that she is also pregnant with his child.
 Just before their escape, Claire realizes that Geillis is, like herself, from the future, when she sees a smallpox vaccine scar on her arm.
 Geillis also sees Claire's scar.